colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 The answer was GOALS™.
 And in two weeks, they would prove it.

-### The Trust Equation
+### Starting the Trust Flywheel

 Sarah turned back to the team.
-"Let me remind everyone what we're validating."

-She wrote on the whiteboard:

-> **TRUSTED AGENTS = INPACT™ + 7-Layer + GOALS™**

-"INPACT™ defines what agents need—we're at eighty-five out of one hundred.
-The seven-layer architecture fulfills those needs—all layers operational.
-GOALS™ validates that fulfillment is sustained.
-That's what we prove over the next two weeks."
+"The Trust Equation—INPACT™ plus 7-Layer plus GOALS™.
+We've proven the first two pillars.
+Now we validate the third and start the flywheel turning."

-She underlined the word "sustained."
-That was the key difference between Week 10 and Week 12.
-Week 10 proved they could build the infrastructure.
-Week 12 would prove they could operate it.
+She underlined the word "sustained" on the whiteboard.
+Week 10 proved they could build.
+Weeks 11-12 would prove they could operate.

-Marcus nodded.
-"Each operational win we achieve connects back to all three pillars.
-When we improve Governance, we're not just checking a box—we're proving that Layer 5's policy engine is fulfilling the Permitted need from INPACT™."

-"The Trust Flywheel," Priya added.
-"We saw the diagram Friday.
-This is where it starts turning."

-The Trust Flywheel was the continuous improvement cycle they had introduced in Chapter 7.
-INPACT™ defined needs.
-The 7-Layer Architecture fulfilled needs.
-GOALS™ measured fulfillment.
-And the measurements fed back into better need understanding—which improved the architecture—which improved the measurements.
-Each revolution built more trust.

-"Week 11 and 12 are about starting that flywheel," Sarah confirmed.
-"Once it's turning, it builds momentum.
-But the first turns are the hardest."

 ### Operations Team Structure

-James had prepared the operational rhythm.
+Jamie had prepared the operational rhythm.
 "I've set up three-tier coverage," he explained.

 The operations structure was straightforward but comprehensive.
 Sarah would lead overall operations and serve as the GOALS™ champion.
 Marcus provided technical oversight as CDO and architecture owner.
 Dr. Chen owned clinical governance and Human-in-the-Loop (HITL) oversight—every escalation involving clinical decisions would flow through her.
-James handled infrastructure operations and Layer 6 monitoring.
-Priya managed data operations across Layers 1 through 3.
+Jamie handled infrastructure operations and Layer 6 monitoring.
+Swapna managed data operations across Layers 1 through 3.

 The team had expanded slightly from the architecture phase.
 Two additional engineers—a junior developer named Alex and a database administrator named Maria—had joined to provide operational coverage.
 They wouldn't be making architectural decisions, but they would be monitoring dashboards, responding to alerts, and escalating issues to the senior team.

-"We have 18-hour coverage now," James explained.
+"We have 18-hour coverage now," Jamie explained.
 "6 AM to midnight, with on-call for overnight.
 If something breaks at 3 AM, someone's phone buzzes within 2 minutes."

-"Daily standups at nine AM, fifteen minutes maximum," James continued.
+"Daily standups at nine AM, fifteen minutes maximum," Jamie continued.
 "We review the GOALS™ dashboard throughout the day.
 End-of-day retrospective at five PM, thirty minutes.
 Friday afternoon we do the weekly deep-dive."

 "And Dr. Raj?"
 Sarah asked.